AiimiLtd/de-ai-onboarding/05 ArchitecturalPatterns/concepts.md

 ## **ETL/ELT**

-ETL stands for Extract, Transform, Load.
-It is a process in data warehousing responsible for extracting data from various sources, transforming it into a format that can be easily analysed, and loading it into a data warehouse.

-ELT stands for Extract, Load, Transform.
-It is a process in data warehousing responsible for extracting data from various sources, loading it into a data warehouse, and then transforming it into a format that can be easily analysed.

 Pros and cons of ETL vs ELT:

 * ETL is better for traditional data warehousing, where data is cleaned and transformed before being loaded into the warehouse.
 This makes it easier to analyse the data, but can be slower and more resource-intensive.

 * ELT is better for big data and cloud-based data warehousing, where data is loaded into the warehouse first and then transformed.
 This can be faster and more scalable, but can also be more complex and harder to manage.

 * ETL is better for structured data, where the schema is known in advance.

-ELT is better for unstructured or semi-structured data, where the schema may change over time.
+* ELT is better for unstructured or semi-structured data, where the schema may change over time.

+Typically in our data engineering role we should know when is best to use either ETL or ELT, and be able to implement both.

 ## **OLAP & OLTP**